tracelarue/ros-mcp-server/README.md

 Follow the [installation guide](docs/installation.md) for step-by-step instructions to install, run, and troubleshoot the ROS-MCP server.

-For developers, we also have instructions for [installation from source](docs/installation-from-source.md)
+For developers, we also have instructions for [installation from source](docs/installation-from-source.md).

+If you prefer not to use desktop LLM apps (such as Claude, ChatGPT, or Gemini), you can use the [robot-mcp-client](https://github.com/robotmcp/robot-mcp-client) to run and interact with the MCP server directly from the terminal.

 ---